JonnyBurger/make-space/docs/get-started.md

 > By using npx, you don't have to install the tool, saving you more space!
 You also always get the newest version, so when new strategies are added, you'll always have them.

+> Currently, it only works with Node.js 8 or higher!

 ## Usage

 Upon execution, `make-space` will inspect your file system and suggest you things you can do to free up space.